KennyAronson/python-automations-AWS/README.md

-# python-automations-AWS
+# AWS Automations Project

-Repository for automating AWS workflows.
+Repository for Python-based automations for the Dental Cloud Project